CanarysPlayground/Copilot-Prompts/README.md

 /tests Generate unit tests for this function.
 Validate both success and failure, and include edge cases.

-Generate manual test cases for each function in product controller based on acceptance criteria from #file:products-acceptance.md
+Generate manual test cases for each function in product controller based on acceptance criteria.

+Use products-acceptance.md

 Build automation test in Javascript for testing an e-commerce website's login, add to cart, and checkout flow.
 Define classes for page objects, utility functions, and test cases.